SAJalingo/ClimaLens-chrome-extension/README.md

-# 🌿 ClimaLens – Chrome Extension for Sustainability Insights
+# ClimaLens – Chrome Extension for Sustainability Insights

-ClimaLens is a Chrome extension powered by Google's built-in AI (Gemini APIs) that helps sustainability analysts, energy professionals, and researchers extract insights, scan for greenwashing, and simplify complex sustainability content directly within the browser.
+ClimaLens is a Chrome extension powered by Chrome's built-in AI (Summarizer API) that helps sustainability analysts, energy professionals, and researchers extract insights, scan for greenwashing, and simplify complex sustainability content directly within the browser.

-## 🚀 Features
+## Features

 - **Intelligence Summary** – Generates expert-level sustainability and energy insights from web content
 - **Metrics Extractor** – Extracts ESG and climate-related data points for quick analysis
 - **Greenwashing Scan** – Detects potentially misleading sustainability claims or inconsistencies
 - **Simple Explanation** – Simplifies complex sustainability jargon for better understanding

-## 🧠 Inspiration
+## Inspiration

 As a Sustainability Data Analyst in energy and climate analytics, I frequently work with lengthy sustainability reports and research papers.
 Extracting insights manually is tedious and time-consuming.
 This motivated me to build ClimaLens, a browser extension that brings AI-powered sustainability intelligence directly to your tab.

-## 🏗️ How It Works
+## How It Works

-ClimaLens integrates with Google's Built-in AI APIs through Chrome's Manifest V3 environment.
+ClimaLens integrates with Chrome's Built-in AI (Summarizer API).
 It uses:

-- Summarizer API for generating concise summaries
+- Summarizer API for generating concise summaries, metrics extraction, greenwashing detection and simple explanation.
-- Prompt API for running custom sustainability analysis (metrics extraction, greenwashing detection, etc.)
 - Popup UI for interaction with users

 The extension processes the active webpage content, sends it to Gemini AI, and returns structured insights directly inside the extension's interface.

-## 🧩 Tech Stack
+## Tech Stack

 - HTML5, CSS3, JavaScript (ES6)
 - Google Gemini Built-in AI APIs
 - Chrome Manifest V3
 - Local Storage for saved insights

-## ⚙️ Installation & Testing Instructions
+## Installation & Testing Instructions

 Follow these steps to test ClimaLens locally: